Uranus: Name

 In a March 1782 treatise, Johann Elert Bode proposed Uranus, the Latinised version of the Greek god of the sky, Ouranos.
 Bode argued that the name should follow the mythology so as not to stand out as different from the other planets, and that Uranus was an appropriate name as the father of the first generation of the Titans.
 He also noted the elegance of the name in that just as Saturn was the father of Jupiter, the new planet should be named after the father of Saturn.
 However, he was apparently unaware that Uranus was only the Latinised form of the deity's name, and the Roman equivalent was Caelus.
 In 1789, Bode's Royal Academy colleague Martin Klaproth named his newly discovered element uranium in support of Bode's choice.
 Ultimately, Bode's suggestion became the most widely used, and became universal in 1850 when HM Nautical Almanac Office, the final holdout, switched from using Georgium Sidus to Uranus.

 Uranus has two astronomical symbols.
 The first to be proposed, ⛢, was proposed by Johann Gottfried Köhler at Bode's request in 1782.
 Köhler suggested that the new planet be given the symbol for platinum, which had been described scientifically only 30 years before.
 As there was no alchemical symbol for platinum, he suggested ⛢ or ⛢, a combination of the planetary-metal symbols ☉ (gold) and ♂ (iron), as platinum (or 'white gold') is found mixed with iron.
 Bode thought that an upright orientation, ⛢, fit better with the symbols for the other planets while remaining distinct.
 This symbol predominates in modern astronomical use in the rare cases that symbols are used at all.
 The second symbol, ♅, was suggested by Lalande in 1784.
 In a letter to Herschel, Lalande described it as "un globe surmonté par la première lettre de votre nom" ("a globe surmounted by the first letter of your surname").
 The second symbol is nearly universal in astrology.

-In English-language popular culture, humour is often derived from the common pronunciation of Uranus's name, which resembles that of the phrase "your anus".

 Uranus is called by a variety of names in other languages.
 Uranus's name is literally translated as the "Heavenly King star" in Chinese (天王星 (Tiānwángxīng)), Japanese (天王星 Tennōsei), Korean (천왕성 Cheonwangseong), and Vietnamese (sao Thiên Vương).
 In Thai, its official name is Dao Yurenat (ดาวยูเรนัส), as in English.
 Its other name in Thai is Dao Maruettayu (ดาวมฤตยู, Star of Mṛtyu), after the Sanskrit word for 'death', Mrtyu (मृत्यु).
 In Mongolian, its name is Tengeriin Van (Тэнгэрийн ван), translated as 'King of the Sky', reflecting its namesake god's role as the ruler of the heavens.
 In Hawaiian, its name is Heleʻekela, the Hawaiian rendering of the name 'Herschel'.